 6 Sinead O'Connor

-Sinéad Marie Bernadette O’Connor is an Irish singer-songwriter who rose to fame in the late 1980s with her debut album The Lion and the Cobra.
+Sinéad Marie Bernadette O’Connor is a retired Irish singer-songwriter who rose to fame in the late 1980s with her debut album The Lion and the Cobra.

 7 Eric Clapton